kelepool/docs.kelepool.com/src/en/developers/ethereum/api/README.md

 > Request parameters:
 > - `address` : User wallet address
 > - `op_type` : query record type，default:1,2,3,4; 1: stake 2: unstake 3: withdrawal 4:on chain node automatic transfer
+> - `op_id` ：operation id, default to empty. can be used to filter and query the on-chain transaction id for withdrawal operations
 > - `page_size` : Page Size
 > - `page_number` : Page Number
 > - `num2str` : whether to convert all returned fields to string type